arynyestos/CodeCryptoCryptography/README.md

 # Cryptography Project
 This was the fifth of the CodeCrypto web 2 projects.
 Here the aim was to dig deeper into cryptography, since it is ultimately the base of cryptocurrencies and Blockchain technology.
+Below you can find a walkthrough of how you can replicate this project yourself!

 ## Goals
 1. Facilitate reliable file exchange.
 Users shall possess a key pair (public and private).